Scheduled MonumentsWalesMachynlleth Bridge

 What is Machynlleth Bridge?

-Machynlleth Bridge is a stone bridge crossing the Afon Dyfi in the town of Machynlleth, Powys, Wales.
+Machynlleth Bridge is a post-medieval stone bridge crossing the River Dyfi at Machynlleth in Powys, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG002.

 What period does Machynlleth Bridge date from?

 Machynlleth Bridge dates from the post medieval/modern period, and is classified as a bridge.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Machynlleth Bridge?